 Guidelines and grading rubric for project deliverables will be discussed in class.

 Some relevant HCI conferences/journals: CHI, CSCW, UbiComp, UIST, AVI, IUI, ISS, TOCHI, Human-Computer Interaction, Interacting with Computers, Computers in Human Behavior

 NOTE: Conceptualizing a computing application and successfully prototyping is required.
-The project must consist of original research.
-The goal is to have the final deliverable to be of sufficient quality and novelty to submit to an HCI conference as a poster or full paper.
+The project must consist of HCI research.
+The goal is to have the final deliverable to be of sufficient quality to submit to an HCI conference as a poster or full paper.

 Programming language requirement: As long as it serves the course's learning objective, students are free to use any programming language(s) for this class.
 Students are encouraged to use their strong suit.

-Project groups in this class will have 3 to 5 members.
-The instructor will consider 1 to 2-member groups on a case-to-case basis.
+Project groups in this class will have 2 to 3 members.
 Project deliverables must be commensurate with the group size.
+Each member will be graded separately for their part in the project.
 Each project group will deliver multiple presentations—proposal, design, and final demonstration.
 Each group member must present at least once.
-Each presentation will be 10 minutes long and followed by a Q&A. The final presentation will be 10—15 minutes long and followed by a Q&A.
+All group members must be present during their class presentation to answer questions from the class and the instructor.

 Class presentation and class participation grading rubric—available here.

-Finally, when in doubt, always ask the instructor or TA.
+Finally, when in doubt, always ask the instructor.